Main Menu

 • As Goblin Sharks get older, their length decreases and their color deepens.

-• Goblin Sharks are called a living fossil because their family, Mitsukurinidae, can be traced back 125 million years.
+• Goblin Sharks are called living fossils because their family, Mitsukurinidae, can be traced back 125 million years.

 • These Sharks have special organs on their snouts that allow them to sense another animal’s electrical field.
 This helps them with hunting.

 The scientific name for the Goblin Shark is Mitsukurina owstoni.
 Mitsukurina refers to the Goblin’s Shark’s family, Mitsukurinidae.
 The second part of their scientific name, owstoni, was chosen in honor of Alan Owston.
-Owston was a collect of Asian wildlife who lived in the late 1800s and early 1900s, around the time the they were first discovered.
-Goblin Sharks are also sometimes called living fossils because their lineage can be traced back 125 million years.
+Owston was a collector of Asian wildlife who lived in the late 1800s and early 1900s, around the time they were first discovered.

 Goblin sharks are in the order Lamniformes, the family Mitsukurinidae, and the class Chondrichthyes.
 The Lamniformes order is the group of sharks referred to as mackerel sharks.
 Some of the shark species that are in this same order include Great White Sharks, Mako Sharks, and Megamouth Sharks.
 Goblin Sharks are the only species in the family Mitsukurinidae